dvdsgl/csharp-in-style/Comments.md

 //    Console.WriteLine (i);
 ```

-You should avoid commenting out code anyway, prefering version control or other methods.
+You should avoid commenting out code anyway, preferring version control or other methods.